Chūō Shinkansen: Construction schedule and costs

 JR Central announced in December 2007 that it planned to raise funds for the construction of the Chuo Shinkansen on its own, without government financing.
 Total cost, originally estimated at 5.1 trillion yen in 2007, escalated to over 9 trillion yen by 2011.
-Nevertheless, the company has said it can make a pre-tax profit of around 70 billion yen in 2026, when the operating costs stabilize.
+Nevertheless, the company has said it would be able to make a pre-tax profit of around 70 billion yen in 2026, when operating costs were predicted to stabilize.
 The primary reason for the project's huge expense is that most of the line is planned to run in tunnels (about 86% of the initial section from Tokyo to Nagoya will be underground) with some sections at a depth of 40 m (deep underground) for a total of 100 km in the Tokyo, Nagoya and Osaka areas.

 The original construction schedule from 2013, which called for the Tokyo–Nagoya segment to open in 2027 and the Nagoya–Osaka segment to open in 2045, was designed to keep JR Central's total debt burden below its approximate level at the time of privatization (around 5 trillion yen).
 The schedule was later altered to bring forward the completion date of the Nagoya-Osaka segment to 2037, after JR Central received a loan from the Japanese government.

 The first major contract announced was for a 7 km tunnel in Yamanashi and Shizuoka prefectures expected to be completed in 2025.
 Construction of a 25 km tunnel under the southern Japanese Alps commenced on 20 December 2015, approximately 1400 m below the surface at its deepest point.
 The tunnel is expected to be completed in 2025, and upon completion will succeed the 1300 m deep Daishimizu Tunnel on the Joetsu Shinkansen line as the deepest tunnel in Japan.
 Construction has also started in 2016 on the maglev station at Shinagawa.
 Being built below the existing Shinkansen station, and to consist of two platforms and four tracks, construction is planned to take 10 years, largely to avoid disruption to the existing Tokaido Shinkansen services located above the new station.

 JR Central estimates that Chuo Shinkansen fares will be only slightly more expensive than Tokaido Shinkansen fares, with a difference of around 700 yen between Tokyo and Nagoya, and around 1,000 yen between Tokyo and Osaka.
 The positive economic impact of the Chuo Shinkansen in reducing travel times between the cities has been estimated at anywhere between 5 and 17 trillion yen during the line's first fifty years of operation.